Farfetch/kafkaflow/README.md

 -  See the [samples](/samples) folder for more usages
 -  You can use other dependency injection frameworks implementing the *IDependencyConfigurator*, *IDependencyResolver* and *IDependencyResolverScope* interfaces

+## It's all about middlewares

+KafkaFlow is very middleware-oriented.
+Messages will be delivered to a middleware, will then be passed to another middleware, and so on.
+The middlewares can transform the messages, allowing them to apply serialization and compression, for example.
+You can log the messages, handle exceptions, apply retry policies (maybe using [Polly](https://github.com/App-vNext/Polly)), collect metrics, and many other things. **The middlewares are executed in the same order that they are defined in the configuration.**

+Every middleware must implement the `IMessageMiddleware` interface.
+You must implement the method `Invoke`, which receives two parameters: the `IMessageContext` and the `MiddlewareDelegate`.
+The `IMessageContext` is an object that has the message, message metadata, and consumer/producer information.
+The `MiddlewareDelegate` is a `async` method that calls the next middleware; you can short-circuit the message execution by just not calling the next middleware or putting it inside a `try` block so you can catch any exceptions thrown by the next middlewares.

+When consuming, the message will be delivered as a byte array to the first middleware; you will choose the middlewares that will process the messages (you will probably create a middleware to do it or use the [Typed Handler](https://www.nuget.org/packages/KafkaFlow.TypedHandler) depending on the message type).
+The next message will only be processed after the execution of all the configured middlewares for that consumer.

+When producing, the middlewares are called when the `Produce` or `PoduceAsync` of the `IMessageProducer<YourProducer>` is called.
+After the execution of all middlewares, the message will be published to Kafka.
+A `YourProducer` class is needed when configuring the producer to bind the producer configuration to the `IMessageProducer<YourProducer>` instance that will be delivered through dependency injection; you can use any arbitrary type, but we highly recommend that you use a type that conveys what the producer does, like `ProductCommandProducer`.
+This allows the client app to create two producers with different middlewares configuration to produce messages for the same topic, for example.

 ## Contributing